Terms and Conditions

 3. To collect the Marriage Schedule from the Registrar during the week prior to the marriage.
 One of the parties to the marriage must personally collect it.

 4. To deliver the Marriage Schedule to the Marriage Officer on the day of the ceremony.
 Note: the marriage cannot be legally conducted without the Marriage Schedule.

 5. To advise the Registrar and the Marriage Officer, in advance, if there is any possibility of the marriage not taking place on the date or in the place specified.

 6. To take care of the signed Marriage Schedule and to return it to the Registrar within 3 days of the wedding taking place, so that the marriage can be registered.
 Please note that it can be returned to the Registrar by anyone.

 7. To pay the agreed non-refundable booking deposit of 25% and the remaining balance due in respect of fees and expenses, in full, twelve weeks prior to the ceremony.
 Balance payment can only be made via bank transfer, cheque or cash, and details will be sent with invoice

 Fuze Ceremonies Other types of Ceremony Bookings

 This contract is issued by the Fuze Foundation and Fuze Ceremonies, and is an agreement between the Fuze Foundation and Fuze Ceremonies the Customer.

-By accepting these terms & conditions you agree to pay your booking deposit to the Fuze Foundation and acknowledge that your final balance will be paid to Fuze Ceremonies.
+By accepting these terms & conditions you agree to pay your booking deposit and final balance to Fuze Management Services (Fuze Ceremonies).

 Responsibilities Of the Fuze Celebrant